VerifiedarXiv:2305.1829024 min

 This gives you a way to fit a reward model.
 You have a dataset D\mathcal{D} of triples (x,yw,yl)(x, y_w, y_l).
 Pick the reward function that makes the observed preferences most likely.
 Under Bradley-Terry, the probability of each observed "ywy_w beat yly_l" is σ(r(x,yw)r(x,yl))\sigma(r(x,y_w) - r(x,y_l)), so maximizing the likelihood means minimizing its negative log:

-LR(rϕ,D)=E(x,yw,yl)D[logσ(rϕ(x,yw)rϕ(x,yl))]\mathcal{L}_R(r_\phi, \mathcal{D}) = -\,\mathbb{E}_{(x,y_w,y_l)\sim\mathcal{D}}\Big[\log \sigma\big(r_\phi(x,y_w) - r_\phi(x,y_l)\big)\Big](2)
+LR(rϕ,D)=E(x,yw,yl)D[logσ(rϕ(x,yw)rϕ(x,yl))]\mathcal{L}_R(r_\phi, \mathcal{D}) = -\,\mathbb{E}_{(x,y_w,y_l)\sim\mathcal{D}}\Big[\log \sigma\big(r_\phi(x,y_w) - r_\phi(x,y_l)\big)\Big]

 What RLHF actually maximizes

 Now stage three.
 With a reward model in hand, you want a policy πθ\pi_\theta that earns high reward.
 But naively maximizing reward is a trap.
-The reward model is an imperfect imitation of human taste, and a policy free to chase it will find the cracks: degenerate text that scores high and reads like nonsense.
-(Reward hacking.
-Goodhart's law with a GPU.)
-So RLHF adds a leash.
+The reward model is an imperfect imitation of human taste, and a policy that maximizes it without constraint lands on the reward model's errors: degenerate text that scores high and reads like nonsense.
+(This is reward hacking, an instance of Goodhart's law.)
+So RLHF adds a constraint.
 Maximize reward, but stay close to the reference policy πref\pi_{\text{ref}} you started from, measured by KL divergence:

-maxπθ ExD,yπθ(x)[rϕ(x,y)] βDKL ⁣[πθ(yx)πref(yx)]\max_{\pi_\theta}\ \mathbb{E}_{x\sim\mathcal{D},\,y\sim\pi_\theta(\cdot\mid x)}\big[r_\phi(x,y)\big] \;-\; \beta\, \mathbb{D}_{\mathrm{KL}}\!\big[\pi_\theta(y\mid x)\,\|\,\pi_{\text{ref}}(y\mid x)\big](3)
+maxπθ ExD,yπθ(x)[rϕ(x,y)] βDKL ⁣[πθ(yx)πref(yx)]\max_{\pi_\theta}\ \mathbb{E}_{x\sim\mathcal{D},\,y\sim\pi_\theta(\cdot\mid x)}\big[r_\phi(x,y)\big] \;-\; \beta\, \mathbb{D}_{\mathrm{KL}}\!\big[\pi_\theta(y\mid x)\,\|\,\pi_{\text{ref}}(y\mid x)\big]

-Unpack the two terms.
+The objective has two terms.
 The first rewards good output.
 The second is a penalty, the KL divergence, which measures how far the new policy's distribution has moved from the reference.
 The coefficient β\beta sets the strength of the leash.
-The KL term is what keeps the policy fluent and on-distribution while it shifts toward what humans prefer, and it is the reason DPO needs to keep πref\pi_{\text{ref}} around at all.
+KL is a natural choice here: it is computed from the policy's own log-probabilities on the text it actually generates, no extra model or sampler needed, and it charges the policy exactly where it redistributes probability mass away from the reference, which is precisely the failure mode being guarded against.
+The KL term keeps the policy fluent and on-distribution while it shifts toward what humans prefer, and it is the reason DPO needs to keep πref\pi_{\text{ref}} around at all.

 This objective looks like it demands reinforcement learning, because yy is sampled from πθ\pi_\theta (the expectation is over the policy's own output, which moves as you train, which is exactly what makes it an RL problem).
 RLHF solves it with PPO.
 But this particular objective, reward minus a KL penalty, is special.
 It has a known optimal solution you can write down in one line.